andrea11/Nexthink/readme.md

 ---
 #### Answer 2
 >In order to execute both function in parallel and print the result as soon as both functions have been executed,
->we can use Promise.
+>we can use Promises.
 With the native support of
 >[Promises/A+](https://github.com/promises-aplus/promises-spec) in Javascript,
 >such as in all modern browsers, Promises are one of the standard way to work with asynchronous functions,
 >solving one issue with javascript: [Callback hell](http://callbackhell.com/).